Promptorium/promptorium/docs/configuration.md

 ### Name (Required)

 The `name` field is the name of the component.
-It is used to identify the component in the `theme.json` file.
+It is needed to uniquely identify the component.

 ### Content (Required)